gemmapitman/CC-QA-recruitment-test/README.md

-# Clear Channel Senior QA Engineer Recruitment Test
+# Clear Channel QA Engineer Recruitment Test

 ## Introduction
 Thank you for taking the time to do our technical test.